rust-random/rngs/rand_xoshiro/README.md

 `rand_xoshiro` is no_std compatible by default.

-The `serde1` feature includes implementations of `Serialize` and `Deserialize` for the included RNGs.
+The `serde` feature includes implementations of `Serialize` and `Deserialize` for the included RNGs.

 ## License